liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 anything.
 Let's change the assignments for our two new task nodes, QA and QA Management, by clicking the *Change Assignments* icon from the floating palette for each node.
-The *Choose Assignment Type* menu appears for each node, letting you choose its assignment type.
+The *Choose Assignment Type* menu appears for each node, letting you choose their assignment type.
 After we assign the QA and QA Management task nodes, the error markers disappear.

 For our ticket process workflow's QA tasks, we want to assign someone other than the asset creator.
 Realistically, we would assign each of these tasks to different roles in our site.
-For simplicity, lets assign the both the QA and QA Management tasks to the same user.
-If you have a user in mind, use that user.
+For simplicity, lets assign both the QA and QA Management tasks to the same user.
+If you have a user in mind, specify that user.
 Otherwise, create a user named "Joe Bloggs" with screen name "joe".
-You can learn more about adding users and setting up their credentials in the [Adding users](https://www.liferay.com/documentation/liferay-portal/6.1/user-guide/-/ai/lp-6-1-ugen12-adding-users-0) section of *Using Liferay Portal*.

-![Figure 7.50: You have the ability to assign a task to a specific user of Liferay Portal.](../../images/kaleo-29.png)
+For the user to receive emails, he must be registered within Liferay Portal.
+If you haven't registered Joe Bloggs ("joe") already, see the [Adding users](https://www.liferay.com/documentation/liferay-portal/6.1/user-guide/-/ai/lp-6-1-ugen12-adding-users-0) section of *Using Liferay Portal* for instructions.
+To configure the user's email, login to the user's account and visit *Control Panel* &rarr; *Server Administration* &rarr; *Mail* for setup options.

 Select the *Change Assignments* icon from the floating palette for each QA task node.
-Then select *Assign to a specific user* from the the *Choose Assignment Type* menu and click *Next*.
+Then, select *Assign to a specific user* from the the *Choose Assignment Type* menu and click *Next*.
 You have options to enter the user's *User-id*, *Screen name*, or *Email address*.
 Enter the user's screen name and click *Finish*.

+![Figure 7.50: Designer lets you assign a task to a specific user of Liferay Portal.](../../images/kaleo-29.png)

 Assigning the QA and QA Management task nodes resolved their error markings.
+Later, the join node's error marking will be disapper when we connect the join node to another task.

 ![Figure 7.51: The error markings for the QA and QA Management task nodes disappeared after they were assigned.](../../images/kaleo-27.png)